mlool/workday-calendar-extension/README.md

 This program is made to counter the highly unintuitive and frustrating experience with UBC's new workday system!

 ## Getting the extension
-Check out available on the Chrome Web Store:
+Our extension is available on the Chrome Web Store:

 https://chromewebstore.google.com/detail/ubc-workday-side-by-side/gonljejijjjmjccdbjokcmmdfmlincmh?pli=1